-Thank to Jeff Hoel for providing the transcript for Episode 110 of the Community Broadband Bits podcast with Will Aycock of Wilson and Danna Bailey of Chattanooga.
+Thank to Jeff Hoel for providing the transcript for the episode 26 of the Community Broadband Bits podcast with Josh Wallace on the municipal utility dark fiber business in the city of Palo Alto, California.
 Listen to this episode here.

-Lisa Gonzalez: Hello, and welcome to the Community Broadband Bits Podcast from the Institute for Local Self-Reliance.
-This is Lisa Gonzalez.
+Lisa Gonzales: Hello, and welcome to the Community Broadband Bits podcast, brought to you by the Institute for Local Self-Reliance.
+This is Lisa Gonzales.

 In our 26th episode, we talk to Josh Wallace.
 He works for Fiber Optics Business Development for the city of Palo Alto, California.
 Josh and Christopher discuss the community's extensive fiber network, and how the city uses dark fiber to offer reliable, high-capacity infrastructure to local businesses.